 Dr. Newman is a Professor of Surgery and Pediatrics at the George Washington University School of Medicine and Public Health.
 He is a graduate of the University of North Carolina at Chapel Hill and received his medical education at Duke University.
 He completed his surgical residency at the Brigham and Women's Hospital and also served as the Arthur Tracy Cabot Fellow at Harvard Medical School.

-He is the author of Healing Children, A Surgeon’s Stories from the Frontiers of Pediatric Medicine, available in June 2017 from Penguin Random House.
+He is the author of Healing Children, A Surgeon’s Stories from the Frontiers of Pediatric Medicine, published by Penguin Random House.